emard/esp32ecp5/README.md

 Non-SPIRAM will work for WROVER modules too, but to use extra RAM, WROVER modules need SPIRAM versions like:
 [esp32spiram-idf3-20210202-v1.14.bin](https://micropython.org/resources/firmware/esp32spiram-idf3-20210202-v1.14.bin).
-Versions v1.12 - v1.16 built with idf3 and idf4 should all work.
+Versions v1.14 - v1.17 built with idf3 or idf4 should all work.
 idf3 v1.14 build is recommended as the latest version which can mount and unmount SD card multiple times. idf3 leaves slighty more free RAM than idf4 builds,